peristron/LI_poster/README.md

 - randomizes eligible days and times;
 - respects the configured timezone;
 - respects minimum spacing;
+- selects only from enabled collections;
+- uses collection weights to influence, but not guarantee, the content mix;
-- avoids two active queue entries for the same saying;
+- avoids two active queue entries for the same content item;
 - rotates through approved material before recent reuse;
 - accounts for already queued and recently posted entries; and
 - stops adding entries when there is not enough eligible approved content.